davidjbeveridge/mia_portfolio/data/artifacts/final_reflection_leadership.markdown

 ---
 title: "Final Reflection: Leadership"
+summary: >
+  A discussion of my development, growth, strengths, and weaknesses as a leader.
 ---

 My primary leadership model is being a servant leader.
 I try to be always